ESTATE PLANNING & FINANCIAL / LEGAL PLANNING:

 Estate planning can include a wide variety of matters which depend on your family’s circumstances.
 Some of the factors that your estate planner must consider are your age, health, marital status, assets, liabilities, family structure, special needs, investment options, insurance, taxes, and most importantly your goals and wishes.

 Generally, the idea of estate planning is to carry out your wishes after you die.
-We also include planning for the possiblity that you may become incapacitated and no longer able to make decisions and take care of yourself, Medicaid planning, special needs planning, and asset protection planning.
+We also include planning for the possibility that you may become incapacitated and no longer able to make decisions and take care of yourself, Medicaid planning, special needs planning, and asset protection planning.
 Most of our clients seek security and predictability for themselves and their families.
 Specific goals can include things like - avoiding probate, reducing taxes, providing for children, providing for special needs children and adults, small business succession planning - whatever you have in mind for you and your loved ones.

 The path to reaching those goals can include several legal documents: Will, Trust, General Power of Attorney, Healthcare Power of Attorney, Living Will, Quitclaim Deed, Special Needs Trust, and the list goes on and on.
 In some cases, estate planning also involves purchasing insurance, making gifts to loved ones while you are alive and well, changing the way property is titled, etc.